 BIND files often refer to other BIND files, creating a tree of interlocking instructions for DNS queries.
 When networks are simple and straightforward, this usually isn’t a problem.

 Yet when the volume of references grows, and when references form more baroque chains of dependency, things can get dangerous quickly.
-All of a sudden, a simple change to one BIND file can cascade across the entire network.
+All of a sudden, a simple change to one BIND file can cascade across the entire network, moving from the authoritative name server out to secondary DNS layers.
 More to the point, a single error in one BIND file can cause the entire network to stop processing DNS queries.

 Traceability becomes nearly impossible when BIND files get too complicated.
 Errors will bring down the network more often, and the downtime associated with each incident becomes longer, as finding the root cause of those errors is far more difficult.